Kegmar/ai_project_CV_2025/README.md

 ### 2) CNN U-Net edge/mask pipeline (run from `cnn/`)

-> Many CNN utilities assume the current working directory is `cnn/`.
+> CNN utilities assume the current working directory is `cnn/`.
 > For additional details and troubleshooting, see **[README_CNN.md](README_CNN.md)**.

 ```bash